pyvista/pyvista-doc-translations/examples/00-load/create-geometric-objects.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 12-16

-This runs through several of the available geomoetric objects available in VTK which PyVista provides simple convenience methods for generating.
+This runs through several of the available geometric objects available in VTK which PyVista provides simple convenience methods for generating.

 Let's run through creating a few geometric objects!